Troubleshooting

 Exclude directories:

-# Use .gitignore or exclude patterns specfact import from-code --bundle legacy-api --repo . --exclude "tests/"
+# Use .gitignore or exclude patterns specfact import from-code legacy-api --repo . --exclude "tests/"

 Watch Mode High CPU